top of page

 RECENT AND FORTHCOMING WORKS

 A carpenter spars with God over his son’s early death.
-A young man haunted by his cousin’s suicide has an opportunity to redeem himself of his former negligence; an alcoholic reunites with the man who ruined his marriage.
+A man haunted by his cousin’s suicide has an opportunity to redeem himself of his former negligence.
+An alcoholic reunites with the man who ruined his marriage.
 After a school shooting, a college professor becomes obsessed with vengeance, but not for the first time.
-A woman recalls night-hikes to a rescue zoo with the troubled boy who shifted the arc of her life; a widow has the foundation torn out from beneath her when she discovers her husband’s infidelity.
-And in the title story, a pair of cousins flee the Vietnam draft only to find that there is no escape from what they most fear.
+A woman recalls night-hikes with the troubled boy who shifted the arc of her life.
+And in the title story, two cousins flee the Vietnam draft only to find that there is no escape from what they most fear.

 Praise for Palindrome: